TradeTrust/tradetrust-website/cms/faq/i’d-like-to-be-notified-with-the-latest-updates-on-tradetrust-how-can-i-do-that.md

 type: General
 ---

-Please sign up and consent to IMDA sending your periodic updates to your registered address at the “**Contact Us**” section.
+Please sign up and consent to IMDA sending your periodic updates to your registered address at the [contact us](/contact) section.